Weelink-team/weelink/DIDDesignEn.md

 #### 1. Wallet APIs

-1. Creating a wallet containing public/private keys and address for WeeLink applications.
+1. Creating a wallet containing public/private keys and address for Weelink applications.
 2. Encrypting/decrypting auth-token.
 3. Requesting to update and read a DID document.